Yvonne-Ruth Killmer: Established journalist: 1951–1981

 In 1960 she accepted a post as press officer for the chairman of the East German Council of Ministers.
 In reality her duties involved acting as an additional "control authority", monitoring the media on behalf of ministers.
 The job came with high status and a large office in Berlin: she also found the posting highly educative.
 She moved back to Saxony in 1962 and took over at "Für Dich", an illustrated newspaper targeting women.
 A "test edition" was produced in December 1962: starting in 1963, "Für Dich" then appeared as a weekly publication for nearly three decades.
 "Für Dich" had few obvious rivals and, at its peak, achieved a circulation in East Germany of almost a million copies.
 Freyer served as its editor in chief between 1962 and 1968.
 The job involved frequent interaction with Lotte Ulbricht, the leader's wife, who took a close interest in the magazine.
 Recalling the situation many years later Yvonne-Ruth would insist that she had enough backbone, relevant experience and political dexterity to handle it.
 As before, Freyer's editorial duties were combined with other political responsibilities.
 Between 1964 and 1969 Freyer served as a national presidium member with the DFD.
 For some of this time she also served as a member of the so-called "Women Commission" set up by and reporting to the Politburo, which was the inner caucus of the powerful Party Central Committee.
-Between 1968 and 1981 Yvonne-Ruth Freyer was editor in chief of the high-profile (and, some thought, unapologetically escapist) women's magazine "Sibylle".
+Between 1968 and 1981 Yvonne-Ruth Freyer was editor in chief of the high-profile women's magazine "Sibylle".